dopeboy/curriculum-2.0/units/4-javascript/1-variable/README.md

 We would see ``12`` get printed out.
 We can similarly use the ``-`` (subtraction), ``/`` (division), and ``*`` (multiplication) operators.

-Suppose we wanted to double the age to 24.
+Suppose we want to double the age to 24.
 We could

 ``age = age * 2;``